 Talk to your attorney about your case.
 Attorneys are counselors at law and are accustomed to listening.
 The best person to discuss your case is with your attorney and I am a good listener.

-In the Pensacola area there are at least three different churches who host Divorce recovery groups.
+In the Pensacola area there are at least two different churches who host Divorce recovery groups.

 Marcus Pointe Baptist Church 6205 North “W” Street Pensacola, FL on Tuesdays, 6:00 pm – 8:00 pm;

 Olive Baptist Church 836 E. Olive Rd.
 Pensacola, FL

 Led by Stephen and Michelle Shelby

 Wednesdays | 6:00p-8:00p | Room 4103.